jasp-stats/jasp-desktop/Docs/development/jasp-guideline-translators.md

 <img src="https://static.jasp-stats.org/images/Weblate-Chosen-Dutch.png" height="250px" />

-When you select a set of strings within a component, *Weblate* opens the form to create/change a single translation string.
+When you select a set of strings within a component, *Weblate* opens the form to create or change a single translation string.
+Strings are the smallest unit to translate, and they can vary in length from a just one character to entire paragraphs, as decided by the module developers.

 Note that all *Weblate* users have the same privileges to use this form: If you click the *Save* button after a change, it will remain until it is revised and saved again.
-If you are unsure about a change, you can also use the *Suggest* button to inform other translators about your opinion.
+If you are unsure about a change, you can also click the *Suggest* button to inform other translators about your opinion.

 <img src="https://static.jasp-stats.org/images/Weblate-Dutch.png" height="250px" />